PennLINC/FlywheelTools/Paper.md

 available for storage and analysis, it is becoming increasingly important for researchers to eschew the *ad hoc* analysis procedures previously run on a single machine or cluster.
-Instead, cloud-based platforms like Flywheel provide opportunities for more reproducible, reliable, and shareable science.
+Instead, cloud-based platforms like Flywheel provide opportunities for more reproducible, reliable, and scalable science.
 Flywheel Tools provides software that maximizes these opportunities on the Flywheel platform.